hylu/exein_io_eco/demo1-rust/README.md

 ✅ Cross-platform compatibility
 ✅ Configuration flexibility

-**Key Message:** *"This demo showcases how Pulsar's eBPF runtime monitoring combines with Kepler's vulnerability database to create a comprehensive, real-time security solution built with Rust for maximum performance and safety."*
+**Key Message:** *"This demo showcases how cross-platform process monitoring combines with Kepler's vulnerability database to create a comprehensive, real-time security solution built with Rust for maximum performance and safety.
+Future versions will integrate with Pulsar's eBPF runtime monitoring for enhanced Linux security monitoring."*